APUtils/KeyboardAvoidingView/README.md

 ## Usage

-Just set `KeyboardAvoidingView` class to any view in storyboard (usually it's base container) that you want to adjust it's bottom constraint or frame height to avoid keyboard.
+Just set `KeyboardAvoidingView` class to any view in storyboard (usually it's base container) that you want to adjust it's bottom constraint or frame height to avoid keyboard, **assure module field is also `KeyboardAvoidingView`**.

 <img src="Example/KeyboardAvoidingView/Images/KeyboardAvoidingClassSelect.png"/>